Chitra-24/CODTECH-Task2/README.md

 Technologies Used

-The backend is developed with Java 8, using Spring Boot with Spring MVC, Spring JPA, and Spring Security as dependencies.
+The backend is developed with Java 8, using Spring Boot with Spring MVC, Spring JPA, and Spring Security as dependencies, MySQL.

 Key Insights